Jamco04/Summer-Internship-Project/README.md

 Open-source contribution:

 *a tool that provides both summary statistics and the means for identifying data bias*
-You can view this tool at: [https://jamesconnolly.shinyapps.io/main_research/)]
+You can view this tool at: https://jamesconnolly.shinyapps.io/main_research/

-And read more about the project at: [adamurban04.github.io/portfolio/research/upstart-summer-research](https://adamurban04.github.io/portfolio/research/upstart-summer-research/)
+And read more about the project from my co-devlopers point of view at: [adamurban04.github.io/portfolio/research/upstart-summer-research](https://adamurban04.github.io/portfolio/research/upstart-summer-research/)